 6. How much should it cost to get my website written?

 Copywriting is an investment in an asset the delivers returns day after day.
 That being the case, the first question you have to answer for yourself is what is the return on investment you’re looking for from having an expert write your website copy?

 Imagine your website brings in clients who spend $500 a time.
 If that’s the case, it costs you $500 in lost revenue every time a good prospect isn’t impressed by your website and goes to a competitor.
 You lose $500 and your competitor makes $500, all because your website wasn’t good enough to keep the prospect.

 This is another way of looking at the “cost” of your copywriting.
 The real cost of a website will never be what you pay the copywriter; it will be the business you lose if you didn’t get the right copywriter.
 The cost of a great copywriter will look insignificant next to what an average or bad copywriter will cost you in lost business.

 How can Taleist help ?

 One of our clients gave us the phrase “an unreasonable friend”.
 An unreasonable friend is someone who asks the tough questions and holds you accountable.
 That’s part of what a great copywriter is, an unreasonable friend.
 We help our clients to see exactly where they are better than the competition — often in ways our clients hadn’t seen for themselves.

-Not only do we give our clients persuasive websites and high-converting landing pages, we give them an articulation of their unique selling proposition — the thing that makes them the obvious answer for their ideal clients.
+As Sydney web copywriters, not only do we give our clients persuasive websites and high-converting landing pages, we give them an articulation of their unique selling proposition — the thing that makes them the obvious answer for their ideal clients.

 Our clients take the language we shape for them everywhere from their sales meetings to the copywriting on their LinkedIn profiles.
 (Clients also take our online course on writing winning LinkedIn profiles and posts.)